Phantharatt/flask-app-gpt/README.md

 response = openai.ChatCompletion.create(
     model="gpt-3.5-turbo-0125",
     messages=[
-        {"role": "system", "content": "tell me about all ingredient of the following text:"}, {"role": "user", "content": text}
+        {"role": "system", "content": "tell me about all ingredient of the following text and change it to thai language:"}, {"role": "user", "content": text}
     ]
 )